 The damaging effects of pollution

-Heathland communities are also being damaged by atmospheric pollution.
-The main cause of this is nitrogen from cars, industry and agriculture.
+Heathland communities are also being damaged by atmospheric pollution, caused mainly by nitrogen from cars, industry and agriculture.

 Pollution is reducing the ability of native heathland plants to grow better than invasive species.
 It may also lead to further invasion by non-heathland species.